 Faster Payment Terms Policy

-The NSW Government has committed to faster payments.
-Payments up to $10,000 will now be paid instantly by credit card.
-Registered small businesses that supply to in-scope government departments will also be paid within 20 calendar days of central payment departments receiving a correctly rendered invoice for goods or services provided for between $10,000 and $1 million.
-Faster payments will be in place by the end of 2018.
+The NSW Government has committed that registered small businesses that supply to in-scope government departments will be paid within five business days of central payment departments receiving a correctly rendered invoice for goods or services up the value of $1 million.
+Payments up to $10,000 can be paid instantly by PCard.

 - If after 1 December 2018, payments must be made within 20 calendar days of receipt of a correctly rendered invoice, unless an existing contract or standing offer provides for an alternative time period.